saralevay/saralevay.github.io/index.md

 ***

 # News

+* **05/2025** - Our paper about how alternating excitation patterns steer collective motion in a system of macroscopic photoactive particles has been <a href="https://journals.aps.org/pre/abstract/10.1103/q1s2-xw9x" target="_blank">published in PRE</a>.

+* **05/2026** - I gave a seminar at the HUN-REN Wigner Research Centre for Physics (Budapest) titled "Secondary flows in anisotropic granular matter".

+* **03/2026** - I gave a seminar at the HUN-REN-BME Morphodynamics Group (Budapest) titled "Makroszkopikus fotoaktív részecskék kollektív viselkedése".

+* **12/2025** - I gave a talk at Powders & Grains 2025 in Goa (India) titled “Collective behavior of macroscopic photoactive particles: An experimental study”

+* **11/2025** - I gave a seminar at the Institut Lumière Matière (Lyon) titled "Collective dynamics of macroscopic photoactive particles".

 * **08/2025** - Our paper has been <a href="https://journals.aps.org/prl/abstract/10.1103/t7st-flj2" target="_blank">published in PRL</a>, presenting our new experimental setup and our study of cluster dynamics in macroscopic photoactive particles.